 This division of the basis is required because the IRS has issued a letter ruling to PERF concluding that the ASA and monthly annuity payment payable to you do not constitute separate accounts.
 The consequence of this ruling is that, upon retirement, basis from contributions to the ASA must be partially allocated to your monthly annuity payment, as we have described above.
 One exception to this basis allocation rule is also relevant: a special provision of federal tax law permits you to immediately recover any tax basis that you may have had in your ASA on Dec.
 31, 1986.
 The post-1986 basis, however, must be allocated to your monthly annuity payment.

-Withdraw Entire ASA: If you decide to withdraw your entire ASA, you must choose a direct rollover, complete withdrawal, or partial rollover to a qualified plan for the Taxable Portion of your ASA.
+Withdraw Entire ASA: If you decide to withdraw your entire ASA, you must choose a direct rollover, have it paid directly to you, or partial rollover to a qualified plan for the Taxable Portion of your ASA.
 Please consider the tax consequences you may face if you choose a complete withdrawal of the Taxable Portion of your account.

 INPRS is required by law to withhold 20 percent for federal income taxes for any part of the eligible rollover distribution that is not directly rolled over.
 You will have to pay federal and state income taxes on this taxable portion.